DisasterUnknown/Flutter-Weather-App/README.md

-# Flutter Sample App
+# Flutter Weather App

-This sample app demonstrates the integration of the Auth0 Flutter SDK into a Flutter app.
-The sample is a companion to the [Auth0 Flutter Quickstart](https://auth0.com/docs/quickstart/native/flutter/interactive).
+This Weather app demonstrates the integration of the Auth0 Flutter SDK into a Flutter app.
+The application is a companion to the [Auth0 Flutter Quickstart](https://auth0.com/docs/quickstart/native/flutter/interactive).

 ## Quick Start